bhutato/odin-css-exercises/flex/04-flex-information/README.md

 ### Self Check

-- All items are centered on the page (horizontally, not vertically).
+- All items are centered on the page (horizontally, not vertically).✅
 - The title is centered on the page.
+    - changing `text-align` of `body` would do.
+I used flex box in this case which took a couple more lines.
-- There is 32px between the title and the 'items.'
+- There is 32px between the title and the 'items.'✅
+    - `margin-bottom`
-- There is 52px between each item.
+- There is 52px between each item.✅
+    - `gap`
-- The items are arranged horizontally on the page.
+- The items are arranged horizontally on the page.✅
-- The items are only 200px wide and the text wraps.
+- The items are only 200px wide and the text wraps.✅
+    - `max-width`
+    - **text did wrap without mentioning any property in the CSS**
-- The item text is centered.
+- The item text is centered.✅
+    - `justify-content` and `text-align`